SushantGautam/Assignments-IN5550-Spr24/Assignment_3/README.md

 **arguments:**
 --checkpoint: Specifies HF checkpoint to use for the model.
 One of google-t5/t5-base, ybelkada/opt-350m-lora.
 ```
+The training logs are published in Weights and Biases at https://wandb.ai/sushantgautam/nlp_assignment.
 Two of the trained models reported in report are uploaded in HuggingFace model repository with ID:  SushantGautam/t5-base, SushantGautam/opt-350m-lora

 To evaluate the models trained above on test set: